1-minute to understand Industrial Relay Contact Types and Application

 Basics of Industrial Relay Contacts

-First, what is an Industrial Relay Contacts?
+First, what is an HW-Y3CL Industrial Relay Contacts?
 Simply put, relay contacts are metal points inside a relay that open or close a circuit.
 When the relay coil is energized, the contacts move according to their design, switching the external circuit on or off.

 The working principle of relay contact is based on electromagnetic force, enabling circuit isolation and control.
 They play crucial roles in industrial automation, handling control, signal conversion, protection, and more.
 Understanding the basics of relay contacts is the first step to mastering relay applications.